-The cost of goods sold uses direct costs such as material, labor, and factory overheads to produce the product you sell.
-The cost of goods sold may consist of variable and fixed costs in manufacturing and selling the products.
+The cost of goods sold uses direct costs such as material, labour, and factory overheads to produce the product you sell.
+The cost of goods sold may consist of variable and fixed costs for manufacturing and selling the products.
 The cost of goods sold does not include any indirect costs and the cost of making those items that are not sold.

 The cost of goods sold is shown in the income statement, which comes under the Sales revenue.
 The Cost of goods sold is then deducted from the Revenues resulting in Gross Profit.